GSA/digitalgov.gov/content/posts/2020/01/2020-01-29-adopting-uswds-one-step-at-time.md

 short_url: https://go.usa.gov/xdjc2
 date: 2020-01-29 19:00:00 -0500
 kicker: "This Week's IDEA"
-title: "Adopting the USWDS, One Play at a Time"
+title: "Adopting the USWDS, One Step at a Time"
 deck: "The U.S. Web Design System is key to new website standards"
 summary: "The U.S. Web Design System is key to new website standards"